Lawmakers Are Far Apart On A New Coronavirus Relief Bill. Here Are 5 Sticking Points

 "If we don't put money in the pockets of the American people with their direct payments and unemployment insurance, it will be much worse," Pelosi told reporters on Capitol Hill last week.

-Leaders from both parties maintain they want to approve a deal and send it to the president to sign before they head out for an August recess, which marks the final campaign push before the November elections.
-Pelosi has said she will "absolutely" delay the start of recess in order to get something in place, but there are several major policy areas where both sides would need to move.
+Leaders from both parties maintain that they want to approve a deal and send it to the president to sign before they head out for an August recess, which marks the final campaign push before the November elections.
+Pelosi has said she will "absolutely" delay the start of recess to get something in place, but there are several major policy areas where both sides would need to move.

 Here are the key sticking points: